 What was sound editing like in those days?

-Being a supervising sound editor used to be very hard, because you had to cut everything by hand.
-Now it’s all computerised, now you push a button and you get all the gunshots you want.
+Being a supervising sound editor used to be very hard because you had to cut everything by hand.
+Now it’s all computerized, now you push a button, and you get all the gunshots you want.
 That’s why I’m wearing two hearing aids now: we used to wear earphones, but the gunshots destroyed my hearing.
 Each footstep used to be cut in by hand, each gunshot, the cowboy yells, all the different sound effects.
 I had over a million feet of sound effects—just sound effects.
-I had them in my mother’s garage and if I needed something, I’d go up the garage, get it, bring it in, transfer it and take it back.
+I had them in my mother’s garage, and if I needed something, I’d go up the garage, get it, bring it in, transfer it and take it back.
 I had a master library of practically every sound known to man.
 What we didn’t have, we’d make.
 After I retired in the late 1980s, I donated it to the AFI.
 They came with three truckloads.
 I don’t know what they did with it, since they use computers now.
-A friend of mine just passed away and his daughter asked me, ‘What do I do with his sound effects library?’
-I said, ‘Dump it, throw it all away, nobody needs it anymore!’
-They got all the sound effects they’ll ever need and what they don’t have, they’ll make electronically or with special effects, changing the frequencies, stretching out our effects, equalizing the sound, playing it forward, backwards and sideways [laughs], it’s really amazing what they can do now by pushing a button.
-But back then, it could be very tedious work, you worked on into the night, and pretty soon your eyeballs were hanging out like two cucumbers.
-I remember for “A Star Is Born” , we went to Barbra Streisand’s place, got there at eight o’clock in the morning and often worked until three or four o’clock the next morning.
+A friend of mine just passed away, and his daughter asked me, ‘What do I do with his sound effects library?’
+I said, ‘Dump it, throw it all away; nobody needs it anymore.’
+They got all the sound effects they’ll ever need, and what they don’t have, they’ll make electronically or with special effects, changing the frequencies, stretching out our effects, equalizing the sound, playing it forward, backwards and sideways [laughs], it’s really amazing what they can do now by pushing a button.
+But back then, it could be very tedious work, you worked on into the night, and pretty soon, your eyeballs were hanging out like two cucumbers.
+I remember for “A Star Is Born” , we went to Barbra Streisand’s place, got there at eight o’clock in the morning, and often worked until three or four o’clock the next morning.
 Very hard work.
-I’m not educated in the electronic end of it at all, so I don’t know if it’s harder now or not, but this is how it was done.
+I’m not educated on the electronic end of it at all, so I don’t know if it’s harder now or not, but this is how it was done.

 Your brother Erich von Stroheim, Jr. [1916-1968] had a very different career in films, didn’t he?